Alt-chain/altchain/README.md

 Blockchain, the foundation of Bitcoin, has received extensive attentions recently.
 Blockchain serves as an immutable ledger which allows transactions take place in a decentralized manner.
 Blockchain-based applications are springing up, covering numerous fields including financial services, reputation system and Internet of Things (IoT), and so on.
 However, there are still many challenges of blockchain technology such as scalability and security problems waiting to be overcome.
 This paper provides a pluggable blockchain architecture which can be deployed using git.

 ## Introduction
+ParaLedger /Paraˈlɛʤə/ is derived from two words, parasitee and ledger.
+Parasite is an organism that lives in or on an organism of another species (its host) and benefits by the host.
+Similarly ParaLedger relies on the functionality of git for reliability of the relay chain.
+Ledger, as the name suggests is a book or other collection of financial accounts.
+Hence ParaLedger is a peer to peer trustless blockchain which utilises git to keep an immutable record of transactions of any kind of digital data.

+## Basics

+## Voting
+Situations might arise where the ParaLedger's relay chain has branched out.
+In this situation, how is it decided on which chain is the valid chain?
+This is where voting comes in.
+We are going to assume that one or the other is the valid commit and we are going to build on top of that.
+Ultimately, one chain is going to be longer than the other.
+The longer chain is the more trusted list of transactions.
+So that means the winner is the longest chain.
+Now, what are we going to do with the commits on the  other chain, they have to either be cherry-picked into the later transactions or the transactions get cancelled, hence the transactions have to be made again.

 ## Digital Signatures
 Signatures are important to not have suspicious transactions on the ledger.
 Since we are leveraging git to function as a blockchain, suspicious activities include faking an author while committing your transaction.
 The tool is to sign transactions.